Kinao-L/Kinao-L.github.io/_pages/about.md

 Contact Me
 ------
-You can contact me through the email.
+You can contact me through the email below.
+[ukenlmy2534@gmail.com]